 Mac: /Library/Frameworks/GStreamer.framework (on your System Disk - note this is not the same as the Library subfolder you will find in your Home folder - you won't find GStreamer there.)

-Also note that after installing GStreamer you will need to restart Transcribe! in order for Transcribe! to find it.
+Note 2: After installing GStreamer you will need to restart Transcribe! in order for Transcribe! to find it.

 Our download pages linked just above, have general licensing information about GStreamer but there is one additional point.
 I (Andy Robinson) had to write a new plugin to make Transcribe!'s "Export Video" command possible.
 This plugin is called "videosection" and it extracts a section from a video, specified by start and end time, and can also change the speed.
 It doesn't handle audio at all, just raw video frames (Transcribe! has its own algorithms for handling audio, which have nothing to do with GStreamer).
 This plugin is considered a "derived work" of GStreamer which means that I must make the source code available, since GStreamer is an open source project.
 So, you can download the videosection source code here.

 If you want to know more about GStreamer, you can find their home page here.